-The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work.
-This subsection of the European e-Justice Portal is dedicated to the field of the rights of the child.
-Information about current and future European legislation in matters of rights of the child can be found on the Justice pages of the Commission's website.
+The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work in the field of the rights of the child.

 Guidelines on child-friendly justice (Council of Europe)